WolfLycanorcant/noplayerdrag/README.md

 # noplayerdrag

+#This is a Fork and I am not the original Author

 ## Description
 A little module to disable player dragging of tokens forcing them to use the WASD/arrow keys to move a token.